Good night: 3 evening habits to cultivate a healthy mindset

 While most people focus on creating powerful morning habits, productive moms realize what you do in the evening is just as important.

 Cultivating a healthy mindset for a new day is often connected to how we ended the day before.

-If you said yes, then friend you are in the excellent company.
+If you said yes, then friend, you are in excellent company.

 Before we go any further, it’s important to note I am talking about your evening habits, not your evening routine.

 A habit is an ACTION we often do in a regular and repeated way.
 A routine is a way of doing an action in a particular ORDER.
 A ROUTINE is made of several HABITS.

 That’s why your habits matter, especially when you want to create a healthy mindset.

 Whether we choose a consistent bedtime routine or exercise in the evening, we need to know what habits help or hinder us from cultivating a healthy mindset.